DogeTheBeast/College_notes/CHEM 154/Unit 8/Entropy.md

 where, ${S_F}$ is the final entropy of the system, and
 ${S_I}$ is the initial entropy of the system.

-As the reaction is irreversible, the final state is preferred over the initial state and therefore, the reaction can moves towards the final state as the final
+As the reaction is irreversible, the final state has a greater entropy than the initial state.
+Therefore,  is preferred over the initial state and therefore, the reaction can moves towards the final state.